jhead/phantom/README.md

 You can now play on remote servers (not Realms!) on your Xbox with friends.

+It's like having a LAN server that's not actually there, spooky.

 ## Installing

 phantom is a command line application with no GUI (yet).
 See the usage section below.